This article describes enabling Passenger on your domain within the DreamHost panel.

 If you already have a /public directory in the current Web directory, clicking OK will only switch the 'Web directory' to this new /public folder.
 Nothing in it is removed.

 If you do not already have a /public directory, the panel creates it for you with a coming soon page.
 The files in your current Web directory remain untouched.

-- Click the Change settings button to save your changes.
+- Click the Save Changes button to save your changes.

-- Whenever the code or configuration files for your application are modified, you must create or update the modification date of the file tmp/restart.txt in the application's root directory tree in order to trigger Passenger to reinitialize the application.
-Passenger caches many resources so changes are not recognized unless the modification date of tmp/restart.txt is changed.
+- Whenever the code or configuration files for your application are modified, you must create or update the modification date of the file tmp/restart.txt in the application's root directory tree to trigger Passenger to reinitialize the application.
+Passenger caches many resources, so changes are not recognized unless the modification date of tmp/restart.txt is changed.

 - The most common method to make this change is to run the following command via SSH.

 - Passenger maps the "public" directory to be the document root for your domain/subdomain.

 - If a static HTML file named public/index.html exists, it's then used as the response for requests for the root document (i.e., "/").